 Your running back moves down the field, and it doesn't seem like the recent sack even affects his focus.
 At the 20-yard line, your running back spins off the safety and heads towards the edge of the field.
 As the QB, you notice the secondary safety rushing to tackle your running back.
 You hold your breath as the running back leaps over the attempted tackle and comes down in the endzone...
 TOUCHDOWN!!!

 Your offense runs off the field after the score, and they are in high spirits.
-Meanwhile, the head coach (Managed IT Service) pulls you aside and reviews the previous scoring drive.
+Meanwhile, the head coach (MSP) pulls you aside and reviews the previous scoring drive.
 The head coach goes over what went right and wrong, and then adjusts his plan with you to prevent any future sacks or turnovers.
-Just like your head coach, your Managed IT Service has a vested interest in seeing you win the big game!
+Just like your head coach, your managed service provider has a vested interest in seeing you win the big game!

 That's a great story, but how does football apply to my business?

-The head coach is a CIO provided by the Managed IT Service to plan, prepare, and respond to an ever-changing field of play, ensuring that you, as the QB, always have the best information available to make those winning plays.
+The head coach is a quarterly business review (QBR) provided by the managed service provider to help your business plan, prepare, and respond to an ever-changing field of play.
+This ensures that you, as the QB, always have the best information available to make those winning plays.
 Oh, and the head coach makes sure your team has the best equipment, software, and services to give you the advantage over the other team.